 Where does the evaluation occur?Evaluations are conducted at the Driver Rehabilitation Services office located in McLeansville, NC. just east of Greensboro.

-Who provides the driver evaluation?Driver Evaluations are provided by one of our licensed Occupational Therapists who are devoted solely to the specialty practice of driving.
+Who provides the driver evaluation?Driver Evaluations are provided by one of our licensed Occupational Therapists devoted solely to the specialty practice of driving.

-What differentiates a comprehensive driver evaluation with an Occupational Therapist from a behind the wheel driving test with a driver training instructor?Comprehensive evaluations include both clinical and behind the wheel assessments.
-Both types of assessments are needed in order to correlate a client’s physical, visual and cognitive skills critical to safely operating a motor vehicle with behind the wheel functional abilities.
+What differentiates a comprehensive driver evaluation from a clinical only or behind the wheel only driver evaluation?Comprehensive evaluations include both clinical and behind the wheel assessments.
+Both are needed in order to correlate a person's physical, visual and cognitive skills critical to safely operating a motor vehicle with behind the wheel functional abilities.
+A comprehensive evaluation is completed by an occupational therapist with advanced specialty training.
+This health care professional is skilled in recognizing how changes associated with a medical condition affect behind the wheel performance.
+The therapist will tailor the evaluation and intervention plans for each individual.

-Programs that provide clinical only testing make recommendations without having seen the client in the vehicle to observe how a deficit area impacts safety.
-Sometimes deficits can be overcome with compensatory strategies or adaptive equipment.
-Sometimes a person will be prescribed adaptive equipment based on a clinical only evaluation without ever having tried them.
+Programs that provide clinical only testing make recommendations without having seen the person drive a vehicle to observe how a deficit area impacts safety.
+Although clinical results often reveal potential concerns, the impact of these concerns should be verified by observing actual driving performance.
+Some clinical only programs prescribe adaptive equipment without the person trying the recommended equipment.
 This can be unsafe or may prove to not offer the best solution for the user.
-Clinical only programs that offer a driving simulator may reveal findings that look different in an actual driving environment.
+Clinical only programs may offer a driving simulator in leu of driving an actual vehicle.
+This may lead to findings and recommendations that do not match performance in an actual driving environment.

-Programs offering behind the wheel assessments without first completing clinical evaluations are general staffed with driving instructors who are not medically trained to detect medical, visual or cognitive challenges that impact perception, judgment and decision making behind the wheel.
-This type of behind the wheel testing typically looks only at an individuals’ ability to physically control a vehicle.
-Other necessary driving skills such as route planning, visual scanning, divided attention, and high level decision making may be missed.
-Driving performance may not be assessed with regard to a client’s health challenges, impairments, or functional status.
+Programs offering behind the wheel assessments only without first completing clinical evaluations are generally staffed with driving instructors who are not medically trained to detect physical, visual, cognitive, or behavioral challenges that impact vehicle control, perception, judgment and decision making behind the wheel.
+This type of behind the wheel testing typically looks only at an individuals’ ability to physically operate a vehicle.
+Other necessary driving skills such as route planning, visual scanning, divided attention, and high level decision making is often overlooked.
+Recommendations often do not take into consideration a person's health challenges, impairments, or progressiveness of a condition.

 Where can I find more information about driver evaluations?Driving Safety Guides Information from The Hartford Foundation